 Calm your ta-tas – figuratively and literally – sustainable swimwear is here.
 I know that slipping into a bathing suit sounds soothing and easy, but in reality, finding swimwear that fits your booty and your boobies is never easy, and finding swimwear that’s ethically and sustainably produced is near impossible.
-Not to worry – these super-brands are making ethical attire for keeping cool around the pool and associated wet places, and they fit good too.
-Here’s to a sustainable summer.
+Not to worry – these super-brands are making ethical and sustainable swimwear for keeping cool around the pool and associated wet places.

 Designed by an ex-firefighter and lifeguard from Bondi, along with a swimwear designer, Sunrise at Bondi is firmly about utility in design and sun protection.
 Choose from a range of bikinis, rashies, and compression leggings, all ethically made here in Australia.